futsum/mesotheliomaClassification/README.md

 <h3> Summary </h3>

+Early detection of Mesothelioma is very important.
+Machine learning models can help in accurately predicting the diagnosis of mesothelioma patients.
+In this project, a deep learning classifier, a random forest learner, and an artificial neural network model predicted the diagnosis of mesothelioma patients at 100% accuracy rate.
+At this rate of accuracy, these models can be used as expert decision support tools to aid medical professionals in diagnosing mesothelioma patients accurately.

 <h3> Reference </h3>

 Er, O., Tanrikulu, C., & Abakay, A. (2015).
 Use of artificial intelligence techniques for diagnosis of malignant pleural mesothelioma.
 Dicle Medical Journal, 42 (1): 5-11. doi: 10.5798/diclemedj.0921.2015.01.0521